united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/managingthesystem.md

    ![Untitled](/images/getstarted/managingTheSystem/getStartedManagingServices.png?width=75%)
    ![Untitled](/images/getstarted/managingTheSystem/LensSelectNamespace.png)
-5. Click on the appropriate service you wish to connect to, scroll down to **Connection** and forward the port.
+5. You can click on a service, to access more information about it and Connect to it.
+You can also use the Management Console to connect to the services.

    ![Untitled](/images/getstarted/managingTheSystem/getStartedManagingForwarding.png?width=75%)

 ## 2. Import flows to Node-RED

 1. Access the Node-RED Web UI.
-To do this, click on the service and forward the port as shown above.
+To do this, click on the service in the Management Console above.
 When the UI opens in the browser, add `nodered` to the URL as shown in the figure below to avoid the [cannot get error](https://learn.umh.app/course/how-to-fix-cannot-get-error-in-node-red/).

    ![Untitled](/images/getstarted/managingTheSystem/getStartedManagingCannotGet.png?width=75%)